 I even slipped the G43 into my pockets and in the waistband to do a little shooting from concealment.

 Glock is going to sell millions of these.
 The G43 is the slim line 9mm many customers have been waiting for.
 Holster manufacturers will come online fast with options I am sure, however even just tucked into the waistband the G43 felt slim, with a nice radius and melted into my waistband just like the G42 does.

-Yes, we can all breath a sigh of relief that Glock does have ears and can listen to what the streets are demanding — the single stack 9mm from Glock has arrived.
-My initial experience with the new Glock single stack 9mm validated that it is everything we all were are hoping for in a Glock produced package.
+Yes, we can all breathe a sigh of relief that Glock does have ears and can listen to what the streets are demanding — the single stack 9mm from Glock has arrived.
+My initial experience with the new Glock single stack 9mm validated that it is everything we were all hoping for in a Glock produced package.
 Glock has noted that G43 accessories coming will include a pinky extension magazine base and an extended capacity magazine at some point.

-Of course the next problem is setting customer expectations on when they might action get the G43.
+Of course the next problem is setting customer expectations on when they might actually get the G43.

 SPECS G43 G42 G26

 Trigger Travel 0.49″ .49″ .49″